MilesMcBain/capsule/README.md

 that depending what editor you use strange behaviour may be induced by the outer REPL being overtaken.
 In ESS I lose my autocompletions.

+### Automating lockfile creation with `capshot()`

+`capshot()` is designed to create a lockfile for your project very quickly so that it can be integrated into your build or rendering pipeline.
+On my [`{tflow}`](https://github.com/milesmcbain/tflow) laden with dependencies it typically takes 1-2 seconds to detect the dependencies and write the lockfile.

+Unlike `create()` it does not populate a local library automatically.
+See:

+* `capsule::capshot()` - fast lockfile creation
+* `capsule::capshot_sr()` - quickly generate the lockfile json for further processing, e.g. embedding in a document.

 ### Helpers

 * `capsule::delete()` - remove the capsule (local library and lockfile).